WP-GDPR/wp-gdpr-core/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+Version 2.0.5 (2018-07-11)
+    - Added new translations on the privacy center page
+    - Update translations BE, IT, SE

 Version 2.0.4 (2018-06-27)
     - Added 7 filters for the privacy center page